Impact of Foregrounds on HI Intensity Mapping Cross-Correlations with Optical Surveys: Foreground Removal

 The way we resolve this issue is by carrying out a further convolution on the intensity maps such that each tomographic slice is smoothed to the same resolution.
 We therefore take the maximum beam for the particular redshift range and smooth over all maps with this constant beam size. \fastica then finds IC maps which, when subtracted from the observed signal, prove more effective for reconstructing the original \hi signal as shown by the solid lines in Figure \ref{Clauto_NIC}.

 Artificially re-smoothing over all our intensity maps may appear to be a wasteful process in terms of loss of large-$\ell$ modes, but it is necessary for a successful \fastica reconstruction.
-In fact, this has additional benefits when dealing with real data, as an effective way of mitigating the effects of polarization leakage.
-For example, \citet{GBTHIdetection2} include a constant convolution over their data, reducing their resolution to below that induced by the beam alone, which limits the contamination caused by polarization leakage, which can degrade the spectral smoothness of the foregrounds.
+In fact, choosing a common resolution significantly larger than the max beam has additional benefits when dealing with real data, as an effective way of mitigating the effects of polarization leakage.
+The polarization leakage introduces contaminations on scales of the order of the primary beam, which would negatively affect foreground removal.
+The convolution of the maps with a beam larger than these scales, smooths over the extra structure and mitigates these effects \citet{GBTHIdetection2}.